 A classically designed high back mesh office chair with good, but not exceptional ergonomic features.
 Recommended for anyone, but it’s slightly optimized for big and tall users.

-Another model offered by CMO, this one is scaled down to keep the price low and is an excellent budget option that has all the basics covered and even manages to offer a few surprises.
+Another model offered by CMO is scaled down to keep the price low.
+It is an excellent budget option that covers all the basics and even offers a few surprises.

-While it’s not much to look at and lacks a proper headrest, it does offer a surprising amount of adjustability, allowing you to tweak the seat height, the armrest height and the position of the lumbar support so you can customize the chair to make it fit you like a glove.
+While it’s not much to look at and lacks a proper headrest, it does offer a surprising amount of adjustability.
+You can tweak the seat height, the armrest height, and the position of the lumbar support to customize the chair to fit you like a glove.

 Those capabilities help to enhance the comfort of what would otherwise be only a moderately comfortable chair.
-The seatback, being mesh, is breathable, but doesn’t offer anything in the way of padding, and the waterfall-style seat, although well-designed, is only modestly padded.
+The seatback, being mesh, is breathable but doesn’t offer any padding, and the waterfall-style seat, although well-designed, is only modestly padded.

-It’s a good chair for light to moderate use but lacking better padding in the seat and a headrest, this one would be ill-suited for heavy daily use.
+It’s a good chair for light to moderate use, but lacking better padding in the seat and a headrest, it would be ill-suited for heavy daily use.
 Still, depending on your needs and budget, this is an excellent option to consider.

 Honorable Mention: Zenith High Back Mesh Office Chair